 For anyone interested in participating

-A hurricane would cancel a day(s) and this is predictable ahead of time.
-Any dangerous weather conditions (lightening, heavy wind) could delay or cancel a day.
+Storms, lightning and any dangerous weather conditions would delay or cancel the race.
 Some of these we can prepare ahead of time and some we may have to do so during.

 Train.
 Training programs, coaching and group race programs are available through Capital SUP, ChesSUPeake, B’More SUP and others.
-You can also get an online training program if you can’t make or don’t live nearby and a coach to help with nutrition, mobility and recovery.
+You can also get an online training program if you can’t make it or don't live nearby and a coach to help with nutrition, mobility and recovery.
 More details to come.
-Study the Bay Paddle map.
+Study the Course Maps (33 Mile Course map and 12 mile course map).
 Study the exit points and other potential public take out spots so you know where to go in an emergency.
 And please understand this map is subject to slight changes based on any safety precautions.
-We’ll stick with this route, but may alter end points by a mile or two depending on weather conditions.
 Understand the tides.
 We will attempt to start at the peak of high tide (highest water level) each day.
 The tide will start to shift and the water will go down the Bay from the peak of high tide until low tide.
 When we start, we’ll be paddling with the tide.
 The tide process from highest to lowest takes about 6 hours.
 The tide shifts again from low back to high and the water will come up the Bay for 6 hours, meaning we will be paddling against the tide.
 Understand the weather.
 Wind will play a big role and you should be prepared to paddle in conditions of 10-15+ knots and 2-3+ foot waves.

 Yes, we will group similar paddle types (SUP, kayak, OC, surfski, etc) together for the start.

-Each paddler will be required to wear a vest PFD similar to this (no waist based inflatables), bring their own marine VHF radio and their cell phone at all times on the water.
-All gear, including paddles and board, kayak, etc will be checked prior to starting each day.
-We will create land based exit points through each day so paddlers can exit the water by land if needed.
-We will provide a safety plan, including procedures during a weather or medical emergency for all paddlers and any land support teams We will look out for each other on the water.
-This is not a race and the safety of everyone is all of our responsibility.
+Each paddler will be required to wear a PFD, bring their own marine VHF radio and their cell phone at all times on the water.
+All gear will be checked prior to starting each day.
+We will create land based exit points so paddlers can exit the water by land if needed.
+We will provide a safety plan, including procedures during a weather or medical emergency for all paddlers and any land support teams

 No, this will be a self-supported race.
 You can provide a safety or support boat for you or your team, but extra boats will not be available.